 The truth about calling customer service is that no one enjoys it.
 That includes your customer service agents who must cordially deal with upset customers.
-By offering video chat, you can give your organization a face and demonstrate your commitment to technology.
+By offering video chat, you can give your organization a face.
 Video callers are also more likely to be satisfied with the experience.
 Bank customers have clamored for video customer service because they desire to recreate the personal interaction they enjoy when visiting a branch location.

 3. Offer Social Media Support

 Similar to creating a smartphone app, you must go where the people are.
-With almost 350 million people using Twitter and Facebook daily, social media is where your customers are.
-AT&T uses Twitter to report outages and get in touch with customers instantly.
+With almost 2 billion people using Twitter and Facebook daily, social media is where your customers are.
 While you may not be able to solve all problems through social media, it offers a convenient, two-way communications portal for customers.

 4. Be More Than a Store